 The links below are all to amazon.com.
 I am a user of amazon.com and am also an affiliate.
 So, if you choose to buy the products by clicking on the pictures below, it will support my business, and I appreciate that greatly!

-The Acupoint ball is my personal favorite and the size and density I use in my myofascial stretching workshop.
+The Acupoint ball is my personal favorite and they’re the size and density I use in my myofascial stretching workshop.
 It is great for most people, especially women, as they are slightly smaller than other therapy balls (about 2.5 inches).
 A smaller ball easily gets in between muscles to reach deeper into the fascial system.

 The ActiveProZone therapy ball is also in my toolkit.
 I recommend this set for larger people.
 They are slightly larger (2.75 inches), but still come in set with a mesh bag for using together or individually.